KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 * **BRDFs** (Bidirectional Reflectance Distribution Functions) specifically correspond to BSDFs that describe how light is _reflected_ from a surface.
 This reflected light refers to the colors we see coming directly from a surface.
 At this point, it is normal to ask something along the lines of the following: If I shine a white light at a banana, why does it appear yellow instead of white?
 This is because not all light is just reflected from a surface.
 While surfaces reflect light of certain colors (wavelengths), they absorb or transmit the remaining energy.
 For bananas, red and green light is reflected while blue light is absorbed.
 * **BTDFs** (Bidirectional Transmittance Distribution Functions) specifically correspond to BSDFs that describe how light is _transmitted_ through a surface.
 This can be seen in examples such as glass and plastics where we can see light that has traveled through the surface.

 There exist other types of density functions that account for effects such as subsurface scattering (the effect in which light enters a material and bounces around before exiting again in some other position and direction).
-However, these models are outside of the scope of tutorial and will not be discussed.

 ## What are the reflection models?
 There are four general surface types with reflection distribution functions (BRDFs) that describe the probability that light scatters in all directions:
-* **Diffuse** – surfaces that scatter light equally in all directions (ex: even color of a chalkboard)
+* **Diffuse** – surfaces that scatter light equally in all directions, e.g., even color of a chalkboard
-* **Glossy specular** – surfaces that scatter light preferentially in a set of reflected directions and show blurry reflections (ex: specular highlights on plastic)
+* **Glossy specular** – surfaces that scatter light preferentially in a set of reflected directions and show blurry reflections, e.g., specular highlights on plastic
-* **Perfect specular** – surfaces that scatter light in a single outgoing direction such that the angle of incident light is equal to the outgoing light with respect to the surface normal (ex: perfect reflection of mirrors)
+* **Perfect specular** – surfaces that scatter light in a single outgoing direction such that the angle of incident light is equal to the outgoing light with respect to the surface normal, e.g., perfect reflection of mirrors
-* **Retro-reflective** – surfaces that scatter light primarily back along the incident direction of the light source (ex: specular highlights on velvet)
+* **Retro-reflective** – surfaces that scatter light primarily back along the incident direction of the light source, e.g., specular highlights on velvet

 <img src="src_images/BRDFs.png"></img>